-3. Surveys and Incoming Feedback: test effectiveness and hear directly from customers
+3. Surveys and Feedback: test effectiveness and hear directly from customers

 An example of a Hotjar on-site Survey

 What if, instead of making assumptions, your customer’s voice could guide you through the product development process—highlighting where you’re going wrong, what more they need, and which issues they’re facing?
 Surveys can help you reduce assumptions and truly understand your users.

 Place on-site surveys on specific product pages to ask customers questions that'll help you understand what they think of your product or your latest iteration.
-Use this first-hand, VoC feedback to iterate and improve your product.
+Use this first-hand, voice of the customer (VoC) feedback to iterate and improve your product.

-To get even more in-context feedback on your pages without interrupting the product experience, use an Incoming Feedback widget—which is like a real-time suggestion box.
+To get even more in-context feedback on your pages without interrupting the product experience, use a Feedback widget—which is like a real-time suggestion box.

 The feedback widget captures customer feedback to understand their problems and pain points with specific page elements so you can make improvements or collect ideas for entirely new solutions.

 Achieving product-market fit is key to product success—but it is not a shortcut through the customer journey.

-But keep in mind, achieving product-market fit doesn’t mean that you have a perfect product: you still need to work on customer service, improve your existing features, address customer feedback, and bring them new reasons to continue being a customer.
+You must keep in mind that achieving product-market fit doesn’t mean you have a perfect product: you still need to work on customer service, improve your existing features, address customer feedback, and give them new reasons to continue being a customer.

 Continuous discovery is essential when it comes to building a product and features that delight customers—the process of soliciting customer feedback and monitoring user experience should be ongoing.

-Achieving product-market fit is a significant first step to ensure your product has value and to get ahead of your competitors.
+Achieving product-market fit is a significant first step to ensure your product has value and to help your business get ahead of competitors.

 Want to make your journey to becoming a product-market fit efficient?